Douglas Rushkoff: Currency

 Most recently, Douglas Rushkoff has turned his critical lens to the medium of currency.
 One of the most important concepts that he creates and develops is the notion of social currency, or the degree to which certain content and media can facilitate and/or promote relationships and interactions between members of a community.
 Rushkoff mentions jokes, scandals, blogs, ambiance, i.e. anything that would engender "water cooler" talk, as social currency.

-In his book, Life, Inc. and his dissertation "Monopoly Moneys," Rushkoff takes a look at physical currency and the history of corporatism.
+In his book, Life, Inc. and his dissertation "Monopoly Moneys", Rushkoff takes a look at physical currency and the history of corporatism.
 Beginning with an overview of how money has been gradually centralized throughout time, and pondering the reasons and consequences of such a fact, he goes on to demonstrate how our society has become defined by and controlled by corporate culture.

 Social media

 Rushkoff has long been skeptical of social media.
 On February 25, 2013, he announced in a CNN op-ed that he was leaving Facebook, citing concerns about the company's use of his personal data.
+In 2023, he announced his departure from X and other social media platforms, explaining, "And Twitter has no tolerance for ambiguity.
+It's missing the moderated, the emotional, the poetic...the whole human experience."

-Wealth and Power
+Wealth and power

 In his most recent work, Survival of the Richest: Escape Fantasies of the Tech Billionaires (2022), Rushkoff explored the calculus some of the extremely wealthy make in the recognition that their often single-minded pursuit of greater profits and better technology are creating an increasingly unstable world.
-In a 2022 talk for House of SpeakEasy’s Seriously Entertaining program, Rushkoff explained the billionaires’ mindset as coming down to this essential question: “How much money and technology do I need to insulate myself from the reality I’m creating by earning money and using technology in this way?”
+In a 2022 talk for House of SpeakEasy's Seriously Entertaining program, Rushkoff explained the billionaires' mindset as coming down to this essential question: "How much money and technology do I need to insulate myself from the reality I'm creating by earning money and using technology in this way?"
 He argues that treating people better in the present may be the most surefire way to avoid widespread catastrophe in the future.